my-digital-decay/shipit-missing/README.md

 #shipit-missing
-Provides the functionality I find missing from shipit.
+Provides the functionality I believe is missing from [shipit](https://github.com/shipitjs/shipit).

 ###Features:
 - Adds a `shipit:env` task for easily displaying an environment's settings.